+Third party(ies) IPR Background

+Selected Third Party Partner 1 - [Complete]

+Project Manager

-Third party(ies) IPR Background Selected Third Party Partner 1 - Project Manager [Complete] Selected Third Party Partner 2 [Complete if relevant] Selected Third Party Partner 3 [Complete if relevant]
+Selected Third Party Partner 2 [Complete if relevant] Selected Third Party Partner 3 [Complete if relevant]

-Financial conditions Financial Support nm of natural persons: 97K € + 2K € al entity(ies): 115K €+ 2K € Schedule of payment e-financing:M2 Consult of paymont st Interim payment:M4 - Se cond interim payment: M7 - Fin al payment: End of the project Payment conditions 0 Beginning of the implementation and Pre-financing: During the first weeks of the project implementation, each team will define with their coaches a set of clear and objective KPIs to be achieved and linked with the funding.
+Financial conditions Financial Support -Team of natural persons: 97K € + 2K € -Legal entity(ies): 115K €+ 2K € Schedule of payment Pre-financing:M2 First Interim payment:M4 Second interim payment: M7 Final payment: End of the project Payment conditions Beginning of the implementation and Pre-financing: During the first weeks of the project implementation, each team will define with their coaches a set of clear and objective KPIs to be achieved and linked with the funding.
 These KPIs are different for each team and are related to the solution to be implemented.
 These KPIs will help measure the progress if any, but also the commitment and involvement of the teams (i.e., attending periodic call meetings with the coaches, meeting the deadlines for reporting, etc.).
 After this KPIs definition, a pre-financing of 30% will be released.
-0 First midterm review linked to the delivery of deliverable D2 and 2nd payment: At first midterm of the project implementation, the coaches will assess the KPI's percentage of execution of the project on the basis of the evaluation of the deliverable D2.
-A 100% completion of the KPIs for the related period will unlock the total of the 2nd payment which is 20% of the total amount.
+First midterm review linked to the delivery of deliverable D2 and 2nd payment: At first midterm of the project implementation, the coaches will assess the KPI's percentage of execution of the project on the basis of the evaluation of the related period will unlock the total of the 2nd payment which is 20% of the total amount.
 A lower completion of the tasks will launch the proportional payment.
 If the KPIs for the related period are met by less than 50%, the payment will be retained until KPIs for the period are assessed as completely reached.
-If less than 25%, the teams will be automatically disqualified from the process. automatically disqualified from the process.
-0 Second midterm review linked to the delivery of deliverable D3 and 3rd payment: At the second midterm of the project implementation, the coaches will assess the KPI's percentage of execution of the project on the basis of the evaluation of the deliverable D3.
+If less than 25%, the teams will be automatically disqualified from the process.
+Second midterm review linked to the delivery of deliverable D3 and 3rd payment: At the second midterm of the project implementation, the coaches will assess the KPI's percentage of execution of the project on the basis of the evaluation of the deliverable D3.
 A 100% completion of the KPIs for the related period will unlock the total of the 2nd payment which is 30% of the total amount.
 A lower completion of the tasks will launch the proportional payment.
 If the KPIs for the related period are met by less than 50%, the payment will be retained until KPIs for the period are assessed as completely reached.
 If less than 25%, the teams will be automatically disqualified from the process.
-0 Final review and last payment: U i mai roview and last payment.

-At the end of the project implementation, third parties will be paid according to their overall completion of KPIs materialised by the deliverable D4.
+Final review and last payment: At the end of the project implementation, third parties will be paid according to their overall completion of KPIs materialised by the deliverable D4.
 A final event will be used to evaluate third parties on a face-to-face pitch contest.
 The third parties will present their implemented solution, and their business plan in the context of TRUSCHAIN.
 Overall, failing to meet any of the research conditions and milestones aforementioned may result to an early discontinuation of the project and the corresponding disruption of the funding.

-Extra payment for project outcomes publication:

-2K € extra funding will be released at the end of the project only if part of all outcomes of the project are published in a peer review journal with a minimum impact factor of 2,5.
+Extra payment for project outcomes publication: 2K € extra funding will be released at the end of the project only if part of all outcomes of the project are published in a peer review journal with a minimum impact factor of 2,5.
 Proof of acceptance of such publication must be provided by the third party to the TRUSTCHAIN consortium to get paid.